ACHIEVE A PERSONAL BEST IN YOUR CAREER

 A key strength of this programme is its flexibility, which enables you to specialise in physical activity and health, sports performance, or sports medicine.
 You will have access to a number of guest lecture staff providing interactive sessions in their specialist fields.

 The University of Glasgow is ranked 2nd in the UK for Sports Science.
-In addition, this MSc is the only one in Scotland to combine sport and exercise medicine with sport and exercise science.
+In addition, this programme is the only one in Scotland to combine sport and exercise medicine with sport and exercise science.
 Its all covered within our comprehensive degree programme, which can be studied 100% online.

-You'll have direct access to the expertise of our staff at the National Stadium Sports, Health and Injury Clinic at Hampden Park, a custom-built sports medicine centre.
+You will have direct access to the expertise of our staff at the National Stadium Sports, Health and Injury Clinic at Hampden Park, a custom-built sports medicine centre.
 With our world-class facilities, laboratories and teaching staff, were the best-equipped exercise science institution in Scotland.